ansible/ansible-documentation/docs/docsite/rst/dev_guide/testing.rst

 Types of tests
 ==============

-At a high level we have the following classifications of tests:
+At a high level, we have the following classifications of tests:

 :sanity:
   * :ref:`testing_sanity`